Coca Cola Smoked Pork Shoulder Roast Recipe

-This Coca Cola Smoked Pork Shoulder Roast Recipe is a great way to make smoked pork!
-I have always been a fan of using Coca Cola on meat.
+This Coca-Cola Smoked Pork Shoulder Roast Recipe is a great way to make smoked pork!
+I have always been a fan of using Coca-Cola on meat.
 The soda tenderizes the meat but also adds flavor as well.
-(I have included affiliate links to products I love.
-As an Amazon Associate, I earn from qualifying purchases.)
+The meat is so tender it’s like it was made in a slow cooker or instant pot not a smoker.

 Coca Cola Smoked Pork Shoulder Roast Ingredients: